anlianguzova/BI_project_reticulata/README.md

 ### Clusterization

 CD-HIT (v.
 4.8.1) clusterization was repeated on the merged contigs (95% identity,both strand compare).
-The script is in this [folder](Scripts/Host's ganglia transcriptome /Assembly/Clusterization (CD-HIT)/whole assembly).
+The script is in this [folder](Scripts/Host's%20ganglia%20transcriptome /Assembly/Clusterization%20(CD-HIT)/whole%20assembly).

 ### Quality control in good contigs sequences